So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 This is the period before your official launch day.
 When your book is in stealth mode, it’s live in Amazon’s Kindle store but you’re not actively promoting it.

 The goal of stealth mode is two-fold.
-First, you check that everything is uploaded correctly to Amazon.
+First, you check everything is uploaded correctly to Amazon.
 Second, you encourage select people to download and review your book.
 You do this by emailing your launch team.

 You want a handful of early reviews to help you submit your book to promotion sites (the better sites require at least 5 book reviews).
 Stealth mode ends on your launch day.
 This is when you’re finally ready to tell the world about your new book.